LadySerena/LadySerena.github.io/content/about-me.md

 Hello I'm Serena and welcome to my blog.
 I post some tech things as well as my nonsense projects.
 I do the SRE thing and recently got into CTFs.

+I'm now getting super into Kubernetes and it's pretty cool.